-- Improve education outcomes for First Nations, Métis, and Inuit Students through system, program, and instructional supports. - Collaborate with First Nation, Metis, and Inuit Elders, leaders and community to support cultural learning and accurate depiction of Indigenous worldviews as evident in curriculum. - Enhance the application of foundational knowledge of First Nation, Metis, and Inuit worldviews through activities such as (but not limited to) - Circle of Courage philosophy of resiliency - Land-based learning, including the use of local historical indigenous locations to promote and support engagement (Big Rock, The Old Women's Buffalo Jump / Cayley Kill Site - Address the systemic education gap for self-identified First Nations, Métis, and Inuit students. - Implement a continuum of supports for First Nation, Metis and Inuit student success such as: - Nutrition supports including breakfast and lunch programs - Cultural excursions and activities - Supporting student access to extra-curricular activities - Utilize Jordan's Principle Funding to gain timely access to supports such as educational assistants to address educational gaps - Support the implementation of Truth and Reconciliation Commission recommendations. - Spitzee School will use the identity of the school's Blackfoot heritage name "Ispitsi" to nurture relationships and connections with our First Nations communities. - Identify professional learning needs of to support engagement. - Staff will start the year (August 27, 2024) with a PD opportunity to Blackfoot Crossing, to learn about Blackfoot Heritage.
-The goal of this PD opportunity will be to help staff create learning launches for their work around Indigenous Learning within the curriculum.
+- Improve education outcomes for First Nations, Métis, and Inuit Students through system, program, and instructional supports. - Collaborate with First Nation, Metis, and Inuit Elders, leaders and community to support cultural learning and accurate depiction of Indigenous worldviews as evident in curriculum. - Enhance the application of foundational knowledge of First Nation, Metis, and Inuit worldviews through activities such as (but not limited to) - Circle of Courage philosophy of resiliency - Land-based learning, including the use of local historical indigenous locations to promote and support engagement (Big Rock, The Old Women's Buffalo Jump / Cayley Kill Site - Address the systemic education gap for self-identified First Nations, Métis, and Inuit students. - Implement a continuum of supports for First Nation, Metis and Inuit student success such as: - Nutrition supports including breakfast and lunch programs - Cultural excursions and activities - Supporting student access to extra-curricular activities - Support the implementation of Truth and Reconciliation Commission recommendations. - Spitzee School will use the identity of the school's Blackfoot heritage name "Ispitsi" to nurture relationships and connections with our First Nations communities. - Identify professional learning needs of staff and plan accordingly. - Continue to engage with local Indigenous community members to learn more about local Blackfoot Heritage (e.g. visit Old Woman's Buffalo Jump and/or The Big Rock with Jared Tailfeathers).

-- Learning Outcomes (PAT & Diploma): - Increase in FSD performance results 'At or 'Above' provincial average for Acceptable Standard and Standard of Excellence on grade 6 and 9 provincial achievement tests in Language Arts, Math, Social Studies and Science for selfidentified First Nations, Métis, and Inuit students. - Increase in FSD performance results 'At or Above' provincial average for Acceptable Standard and Standard of Excellence on Grade 12 diploma exams for self-identified First Nations, Métis, and Inuit students. - High School Completion Rate (AEAM): Increase in percentage of self-identified First Nations, Métis, and Inuit students who completed high school within five years of entering grade 10. - Cultural Perspectives Survey: As part of the Student Intellectual Engagement Survey, we ask all students grades 4-12 their perspectives regarding diverse cultures including but not only First Nations, Métis, and Inuit peoples.
-This survey is further disaggregated to compare the general population's perspectives with those self-identifying as First Nations, Métis, and Inuit peoples. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities. - Student Intellectual Engagement Survey: Increase/maintain percentage of students who chose to agree or strongly agree in 50% of questions in Grades 4 -12 in the areas: High Expectations, Relevance, Rigor, Effort, Lose Track of Time (ELA, Math, Social Studies, Science, CTF/CTS). - Common Literacy and Numeracy Assessments (4-9): Increase percentage of students who are at or above grade level expectations.
+- Learning Outcomes (PAT & Diploma): - Increase in FSD performance results 'At or 'Above' provincial average for Acceptable Standard and Standard of Excellence on grade 6 and 9 provincial achievement tests in Language Arts, Math, Social Studies and Science for selfidentified First Nations, Métis, and Inuit students. - Increase in FSD performance results 'At or Above' provincial average for Acceptable Standard and Standard of Excellence on Grade 12 diploma exams for self-identified First Nations, Métis, and Inuit students. - High School Completion Rate 3 and 5 Years (AEAM): Increase in percentage of selfidentified First Nations, Métis, and Inuit students who completed high school within five years of entering grade 10. - Provincial Literacy and Numeracy Assessments: Provincial Grade 1 Literacy Assessment (LeNS), Grade 2 and 3 Literacy Assessment (CC3) and Numeracy Assessments (Grade 1-3 Numeracy Screening Assessments) - Cultural Perspectives Survey: As part of the Student Intellectual Engagement Survey, we ask all students grades 4-12 their perspectives regarding diverse cultures including but not only First Nations, Métis, and Inuit peoples.
+This survey is further disaggregated to compare the general population's perspectives with those self-identifying as First Nations, Métis, and Inuit peoples. - SOS-Q (Student Orientation to School Questionnaire): Increase/maintain in percentage of students who are at or above the National Norm in the areas of Safe and Caring, External Resilience, Internal Resilience, Self-Confidence, Peer Relationships, Utility of School and Extracurricular Activities. - Student Intellectual Engagement Survey: Increase/maintain percentage of students who chose to agree or strongly agree in 50% of questions in Grades 4 -12 in the areas: High Expectations, Relevance, Rigor, Effort, Lose Track of Time (ELA, Math, Social Studies, Science, CTF/CTS). - Common Literacy and Numeracy Assessments (4-9): Increase percentage of students who are at or above grade level expectations. - Evidence of Principles and Practices that tell the story of learning and provides assurance of continuous improvement and student growth and achievement.